Car Finance Explained: Your Car Finance Options

 For most people, buying a car outright isn’t possible.
 For this reason, more and more people are opting to finance the car of their dreams.

-Car finance allows you to drive a car without having to pay a lump sum upfront for the car.
+Car finance allows you to drive a car without having to pay a large lump sum payment upfront for the car.
 You make affordable monthly payments directly to the lender.
 The lender owns the car until you have paid the borrowed amount (plus interest and any charges) in full.
+This is done through monthly instalments as well as balloon payments (more on this later).
 Whilst you are paying for the car, you have full use of it – as though it is yours.

-The amount you pay each month, the interest rate, the terms of the agreement, and your options at the end of the agreement, will all vary depending on which finance option you go for.
-Below we go into more detail about your car finance options.
+The monthly payments, the interest rate, the terms of the agreement, and your options at the end of the agreement, will all vary depending on which finance option you go for.
+Below we go into more detail about your different car finance options to help you find the best deal for new cars.

 What are my car finance options?